Cyperus esculentus: Ecology

+and Diploschizia impigritella (yellow nut-sedge moth) in North America.
+Cyperus esculentus likely reached the New World through ocean currents before the Holocene.

 Cultivation

-C. esculentus is cultivated in Spain, Nigeria, United States, Guatemala, Mexico, Chile, Brazil, Lebanon, Syria, Jordan, Saudi Arabia, Oman, Iran, Iraq, Pakistan, India, Yemen, Morocco, Ivory Coast, Sudan, South Sudan, Gambia, Guinea Bissau, Ghana, Niger, Burkina Faso, Togo, Benin, Cameroon, and Mali, where they are used primarily as animal feed or as a side dish, but in Hispanic countries they are used mainly to make horchata, a sweet, milk-like beverage.
+Cyperus esculentus is cultivated in Egypt, Spain, Nigeria, the United States, Guatemala, Mexico, Chile, Brazil, Lebanon, Syria, Jordan, Saudi Arabia, Oman, Iran, Iraq, Pakistan, India, Yemen, Morocco, Ivory Coast, Sudan, South Sudan, Gambia, Guinea Bissau, Ghana, Niger, Burkina Faso, Togo, Benin, Cameroon, and Mali, where they are used primarily as animal feed or as a side dish, but in Hispanic countries they are used mainly to make horchata, a sweet, milk-like beverage.

 Climate requirements

 Cyperus esculentus cultivation requires a mild climate.
 Low temperature, shade, and light intensity can inhibit flowering.
 Tuber initiation is inhibited by high levels of nitrogen, long photoperiods, and high levels of gibberellic acid.
 Flower initiation occurs under photoperiods of 12 to 14 hours per day.

 Soil requirements

 Tubers can develop in soil depths around 30 cm, but most occur in the top or upper part.
 They tolerate many adverse soil conditions including periods of drought and flooding and survive soil temperatures around -5 °C. They grow best on sandy, moist soils at a pH between 5.0 – 7.5.
 The densest populations of C. esculentus are often found in low-lying wetlands.
 They do not tolerate salinity.